-Bang for buck, it’s one of the most affordable places to live without compromising on facilities and amenities.
+Bang for the buck, it’s one of the most affordable locations to live in Canada without compromising on facilities and amenities.

 Economically, the job market is dominated by the public sector.

-As more people discover the city’s delights, it is growing steadily and is set to become one of Canada’s nicest places to live.
+As more people discover the city’s delights, it is growing steadily and is set to become one of Canada’s nicest places to live in Canada.

 If ever you wanted to invest before a city becomes expensive, now is the time to move to Charlottetown.

-The only real ‘problem’ with Canada is that it’s such a vast nation with so much to offer that you have to spend time researching the different provinces to find your favourite area.
+The only real ‘problem’ with Canada is that it’s such a vast nation with so much to offer that you have to spend time researching the different provinces to find your favorite area.

 You might find useful:

 - Best Provinces To Live In Canada

 - Canada Visa – How To Move To Canada As A Skilled Person

 - Living In Canada As An Expat Guide